linzhi2013/MitoZ/README.md

 **News**
 - **(April-14-2023) MitoZ 3.6 is just released (https://github.com/linzhi2013/MitoZ/releases/tag/3.6), fixed some bugs in MitoZ 3.5.
 It is recommended to upgrade to this version!** You can install it via [conda](https://github.com/linzhi2013/MitoZ/wiki/Installation#5-conda) and [source code](https://github.com/linzhi2013/MitoZ/wiki/Installation#6-source-codes), it will take some time bofore the Docker/Udocker/Singularity/ versions come out.

-- **Known bugs for MitoZ 3.5 (April-13-2023): (1) If your default shell is not bash, you can run into the missing annotation of tRNA genes (see https://github.com/linzhi2013/MitoZ/issues/187).
-Please change the default shell to bash before using MitoZ 3.5!
-(2) In MitoZ 3.5, I mistakenly used a `cmsearch` binary for Mac OS for Linux platform, which leads to the problem of failing to annotate any tRNA genes.
-Please check https://github.com/linzhi2013/MitoZ/issues/187 for the current solution.**

-- check which shell you are using:
-    ```
-    $ echo "$SHELL"
-    ```

 **See**
 - **Installation: https://github.com/linzhi2013/MitoZ/wiki/Installation**.